-Having had 2 days of carbo loading, a little bit of sightseeing and for most of us a lazy Friday, Saturday came around all too quickly and it was time to set everything up for the race.
-Split transition meant a little more organisation than normal as well as the added hassle of making sure you had the right kit in the right transition bag.
+Having had 2 days of carbo-loading, a little bit of sightseeing and for most of us a lazy Friday, Saturday came around all too quickly and it was time to set everything up for the race.
+The split transition meant a little more organisation than normal as well as the added hassle of making sure you had the right kit in the right transition bag.

 The race started at midday which on this particular day meant temperatures of 30 C and then some.
 Pre-race talk of exactly how much hydration was required meant most people had several storage devices!

-With a river temperature of 19 C going from boil in a bag wetsuit to chilly water meant we were all glad for the several minutes acclimatisation time before the gun went.
+With a river temperature of 19 C going from a boil in a bag wetsuit to chilly water meant we were all glad for the several minute’s acclimatisation time before the gun went.

 As with all Age Group races we were set off at intervals in waves.
 Which gave even more incentive, if required, to catch / not be caught.

 The heat seemed to take its toll less on the smaller, lighter athletes of the group and or they did appropriate acclimatisation training!
 Kate and Paul were both sufficiently fast to avoid being handed 2-litre bottles of water at the bottle exchange after the event organisers ran out of cycle cage compatible bottles.